-Intranet analytics are crucial to the success of modern intranet platforms.
+Intranet analytics is one of the most important features that are crucial to the success of modern intranet platforms.
 For organizations to sustain and assess the performance of their intranets, they need powerful analytics tools that are easy to understand and accessible to the right people.

 You can’t improve what you can’t measure!

 Traditional intranets lack robust analytics beyond basic metrics.
 The limited usage metrics do not provide insights into adoption data or trends that help organizations (or the intranet manager) make effective decisions.
 On the contrary, modern intranet software shows adoption data and highlights which departments and locations are effectively using the intranet, the types of content being most consumed, and what’s missing.

 Modern intranets provide analytics that gives actionable insights into employee behavior that you can use to:

 - Improve productivity, such as decreasing time to find critical information